List of One Tree Hill characters: Chris Keller

-In season 9, Chris returns, having used an alias to trick Haley into hiring him as a new partner at the recording studio.
-He annoys Alex by telling her latest song isn't good but convinces her to help him make it better.
+In Season 9, Chris returns, having used an alias to trick Haley into hiring him as a new partner at the recording studio.
+He annoys Alex by telling her latest song is not good but convinces her to help him make it better.
 He still refers to himself in the third person and believes both Haley and Alex are attracted to him despite their denials.
 Chris helps Dan save Nathan by causing a distraction and killing one of the guards, allowing Julian to go home (but Julian stays).
-Chris runs away after killing the guard leaving Dan (and Julian) doing everything else.
+Chris runs away after killing the guard, leaving Dan (and Julian) doing everything else.
 He returns after months on the run, convinced the gang who kidnapped Nathan is after him and jarred to discover no one even noticed he was gone.

 In the series finale, Nathan gives Chris the guitar he had sold years ago to pay for Haley's record as a thank you for his part in the rescue mission, with the two on much better terms.
-Chris performs at Tric's ten-year anniversary where he impresses a record executive named Frankie Parks, but turns down the offer to sign to her label.
+Chris performs at TRIC's ten-year anniversary where he impresses a record executive named Frankie Parks but turns down the offer to sign to her label.
 Haley approaches him and offers him the chance to sign to Red Bedroom Records as their newest artist.

 Tyler Hilton was awarded the role for playing his song Glad with Mark Schwahn seeing that he was right for the part by the first chorus.
-Hilton watched the show's first season to know more about the show having never seen an episode.
+Hilton watched the show's first season to know more about it, having never seen an episode.
 Hilton enjoys being able to play his music live on the show as music is such a large part of One Tree Hill.
-Schwahn notes that the audience initially thought the character was there for Peyton, and were praising him for his confidence, however when they learned he was there for Haley to break up her marriage they began hating him.
+Schwahn notes that the audience initially thought the character was there for Peyton, and were praising him for his confidence; however, when they learned he was there for Haley to break up her marriage, they began hating him.